 The simple act of gratitude has numerous proven benefits.
-Simply saying “thank you” can improve your relationships, and even help you make new friends.
+Simply saying “thank you” can improve your relationships and even help you make new friends.

 Being grateful can also improve your overall physical and mental health.
 Those who practice gratitude tend to stick to their exercise and nutrition goals.
-Additionally, multiple studies have found a link between gratitude and mental wellbeing.
+Additionally, multiple studies have found a link between gratitude and mental well-being.

 4) Incorporate self-care into daily routines.

-To begin incorporating these routines into your daily life, try using a process called “habit stacking.”
+Start incorporating self-care into your daily routine using a process called habit stacking.
 This means pairing a new habit with an existing behavior.

 For instance, before you go to bed, you probably brush your teeth.
-To start a new habit, tell yourself “After I brush my teeth, I will meditate for 2 minutes” or “After I brush my teeth, I will read one chapter from a book that relaxes me.”
-You can add to the chain – or the “stack” – to create a routine which includes your new healthy self-care habits.
+To start a new habit, tell yourself, “After I brush my teeth, I will meditate for 2 minutes,” or, “After I brush my teeth, I will read one chapter from a book that relaxes me.”
+Start small with one practice each week, and add more self-care practices as you feel comfortable.

-5) Talk out your fears and anxieties.
+5) Talk about your fears and anxieties.

-Research from UCLA suggests that simply putting your fears into words can reduce the fear response in your amygdala and other regions of the brain.
+Research from UCLA suggests that putting your fears into words can reduce the fear response in your amygdala and other regions of the brain.
 These benefits can be experienced whether you share your feelings with a few close friends, a therapist, or a support group.